About

 pile of espresso almond butter cookies

-These espresso oatmeal cookies happened on a whim because I was feeling inspired and in the cookie mood.
+These almond butter oatmeal cookies happened on a whim because I was feeling inspired and in the cookie mood.
 I just love making cookies.
 I also love when Mr. FMK somehow doesn’t realize when I’ve made cookies and I get to eat most of the said cookies 😀

 what you need